 Probably the easiest way to transfer a voice memo is to do so via email.
 The one problem with that is you can only send one memo at a time, so if you wish to transfer multiple memos, you will have to repeat the process several times, or you can just skip to the next section where we explain how to transfer memos to computer using iTunes.

 Step 1: Launch the Voice Memos app and select the memo you want to transfer.
-Then tap on the Share icon, as seen on the screenshot below.
+Then tap on the More (three-dot icon) button, and select Share.

 Step 2: From there, you have several options.
 You can select to send the memo via email, but you can also send it via SMS, or even via AirDrop if you are nearby your Mac.
 For this tutorial, we select to send this memo via email.